jasongrimes/fretboardfoundation/_chapters/030-scales/035-practicing-scales.md

 ---
 title: Practicing scales
 slug: practicing-scales
-abstract: Effective scale practice sounds good.
+abstract: Effective scale practice that sounds good.
 ---

 Practice the scale, one form at a time: